Fire Pump Inspection in Texas

-To ensure that nothing happens between your fire pump inspections, you should run a weekly fire pump testing at shut off conditions (without water flowing through your sprinkler heads).
+To ensure that nothing happens between your fire pump inspections, you should run a weekly fire pump test at shutoff conditions (without water flowing through your sprinkler heads).
 These are fairly easy to do: call Kauffman Co. and tell us you’re going to run a fire pump test.
 Then, run your fire pump for 10 minutes.
 If all goes well, you’re good for another week.
 If not, let us know and we’ll come out and fix the problem.

-If you need fire pump inspection in Houston, Texas, call Kauffman Co. today!
+If you need to schedule a fire pump inspection in Houston, Texas, call Kauffman Co. today!
 We’ll check all the components of your fire pump and make sure you’ll always be protected if a fire strikes.